Harald-U/kubernetes-handson/docs/lab5.md

   - MYSQL_HOST = mysql
   - MYSQL_USER = root

-Two of them serve identical purposes but are named differently, password and database.
+Two of them serve identical purposes, password and database, but are named differently.

 Configuration parameters like these could (and should -> 12-Factor Apps!) be stored externally in [Kubernetes ConfigMaps](https://kubernetes.io/docs/tasks/configure-pod-container/configure-pod-configmap/).